1000 GIS Applications & Uses

 173. Store Placement – Guiding the placement of new stores by studying disposable income, population, or other variables to best serve the population.

-174. NASA Earth Observatory – Exploring the causes and effects of climate change of our atmosphere, oceans, land and life through the use of satellite data.
+174. NASA Earth Observatory – Exploring the causes and effects of climate change on our atmosphere, oceans, land, and life through the use of satellite data.
 (NASA Earth Observatory)

 175. Climate Change Skeptics – Turning skeptics into believers.
 Maps make climate change findings easier for skeptics to understand and accept.
 (Climate Viewer)

-181. Piecing Together the Climate Change Puzzle – Combining various climate change data sets from various sources – for example relating land practices with atmosphere aerosols.
+181. Piecing Together the Climate Change Puzzle – Combining various climate change data sets from various sources – for example relating land practices with atmospheric aerosols.
 (ArcGIS Online)

-182. Pollution Modelling – Mapping air pollution sources and impacts on environment and people.
+182. Pollution Modelling – Mapping air pollution sources and impacts on the environment and people.

-183. Google Planetary Engine – Seeing with your own two eyes the alarming changes of our planet.
+183. Google Planetary Engine – Seeing with your own two eyes the alarming changes on our planet.
 (Google Planetary Engine)

 184. Bird Risk and Richness – Studying the effects of shrinking habitats on bird populations in the world.
 (Audubon)